-Use this form to temporarily authorise us to deal with an agent about the disclosure, or a compliance check that we have made as a result of the disclosure only.
+Use this form to temporarily authorise us to deal with an agent about the disclosure, or a compliance check that we have made because of the disclosure only.

-To get a copy of form COMP1A, go to GOV.UK and search for 'Comp1A' and click on 'Authorise HMRC to temporarily deal with your tax advisor'.
+To get a copy of form COMP1A, go to GOV.UK and search 'Comp1A' and click on 'Authorise HMRC to temporarily deal with your tax advisor'.
 Your agent can help you with completing the form.
 You will need to return this form to the address shown at the top of this letter.
-Please note that we will not be using the Digital Disclosure Service for this Disclosure